tamarlok/sex-specific-routines-spoonbills/README.md

 * Size: 469 kB

-Details for: RF.models.RData
+Details for: rf.model.RData
 ----------------------------
-* Description: random forest models created with the code from Lok et al. 2023 to classify behaviour on the basis of accelerometer data.
+* Description: random forest model created with the code from Lok et al. 2023 to classify behaviour on the basis of accelerometer data, using a set of summary statistics calculated over segments of 0.4 s.

 * Format: .RData